JuliaML/MLDataPattern.jl/docs/index.rst

 While these data views are also data iterators, the inverse is not true.
 In the following section we will introduce a number of **data iterators**, that don't make *any* other promises than, well, iteration.
-As such, they may know how many observations they can provide, nor have the means to access specific observations.
+As such, they may not know how many observations they can provide, nor have the means to access specific observations.
 Consequently, these data iterators are not data containers.
 We will see how that is useful, and also how some of